ralphv/nodetastic/README.md

 ### setTranslateResultFunction(fn)

-Sets a translation function.
+Set a translation function.
 This function will be called to translate between cb-result and between the actual object that will be returned as JSON over http.

 __Arguments__